 - Women now account for 40% of all small business owners in the U.S., a figure that has steadily grown over the past few decades.
 (JP Morgan Chase & C.O.
 Institute)

-- Private tech companies and startups led by women entrepreneurs achieve 35% higher R.O.I. than those run by men (Forbes)
+- Private tech companies and startups led by women entrepreneurs achieve 35% higher ROI (Return on Investment) than those run by men.
+(Forbes)

 Financing and Loans